yoavmlotok/FtcQuickRC/README.md

 ## BEFORE USING
+FtcQuickRC makes use of FTCLib and FTC Dashboard, these are very useful for all kinds of purposes.

-FtcQuickRC makes use of FTCLib.
-If you are not familiar with FTCLib please visit https://docs.ftclib.org/ftclib/ for more information
+If you are not familiar with FTCLib please visit https://docs.ftclib.org/ftclib/ for more information.
+If you are not familiar with FTC Dashboard please visit https://acmerobotics.github.io/ftc-dashboard/ for more information.

+Please note that FTC Dashboard is not legal during competition, visit https://acmerobotics.github.io/ftc-dashboard/competition/ to understand more.

 ## NOTICE